Confession (religion): Latin Catholicism

 In Catholic Church teaching, the Sacrament of Penance is the method by which individuals confess any sins they have committed after their baptism; these sins are then absolved by God through the administration of a priest, who assigns an act of penance.
 To validly receive absolution, the penitent must make a sincere sacramental confession of all known mortal sins not yet confessed to a priest and pray an act of contrition (a genre of prayers) that expresses both motives for sorrow and the resolve not to sin again.

-In the Latin Church, it is obligatory at least once a year for serious sins, is usually conducted within a confessional box, booth, or reconciliation room.
-This sacrament is known by many names, including penance, reconciliation, and confession.
+Known by many names throughout the Latin Church, including penance, reconciliation, and confession, the sacrament is obligatory at least once a year for serious sins and is usually conducted within a confessional box, booth, or reconciliation room.
 While official Church publications usually refer to the sacrament as "penance", "reconciliation", or "penance and reconciliation", many clergy and laypeople continue to use the term "confession" when referring to the sacrament.